Richard E. Killblane: Historian

-While serving as command historian, Killblane traveled five times to Kuwait and Iraq, twice to Afghanistan, and finally to Haiti during the earthquake response.
-He was one of less than a dozen federal historians to deploy to the war zones in Iraq and Afghanistan.
-He subsequently wrote historical publications on those wars.
-His research into convoy operations during Operation Iraqi Freedom and Operation Enduring Freedom incorporated his firsthand experience riding with convoys in Iraq and Afghanistan.
-This first hand experience and his research on Vietnam War convoys, have made him the leading authority on gun trucks and convoy security.
-He authored four books on the subject.
+While serving as command historian, Killblane traveled five times to Kuwait and Iraq, twice to Afghanistan from 2005 to 2009, and finally to Haiti in 2010 during the earthquake response to gain an operational understanding of military logistics.
+He then joined the ranks of less than a dozen federal historians to deploy to the war zones in Iraq and Afghanistan.
+His in depth research into convoy operations during Operation Iraqi Freedom and Operation Enduring Freedom incorporated his firsthand experience of riding on convoys in Iraq and Afghanistan with his scholarly research on Vietnam War convoys making him the leading authority on gun trucks and convoy security.
+He subsequently authored four books on the subject.
 He also wrote a study that transformed the last remaining railroad operating battalion into the expeditionary railway center with an advisory capability, and authored the white paper that defined its capability.
-He finally retired from the Department of the Army in 2019 and Delivering Victory was the culmination of 18 years of research as the Army Transportation Corps Historian.
+He finally retired from the Department of the Army in 2019 and Delivering Victory became the culmination of 19 years of research as the Army Transportation Corps Historian and his close association with the logistics branches.
+In this work, he described how four major logistical operations defined by three logistical functions shaped the conduct of other military operations.
+As a leading logistics historian, he has published a number of works on military logistics.

 Martial Arts

-Killblane began his martial arts training with boxing and wrestling while in high school and then studied Taekwondo and Hapkido under Son Duk-sung and Sang Soo "Tiger" Kim at West Point, and later Sil Seo Young.
+Killblane began his martial arts training with boxing and wrestling while in high school and then studied Taekwondo and Hapkido under Son Duk-sung and Sang Soo "Tiger" Kim at West Point, and later Sil Seo Young in the Army.
 His combatives training in the Army taught him some judo and jujitsu.
 He began training in aikido under Doug Hanson, a senior student of Hiroshi Ikeda and Mitsugi Saotome, in 1996.
 He then studied under Pat Crosby, a senior student of Akira Tohei, in 2003.
 When Crosby moved away in 2011, Killblane became the head instructor of Virginia Aikikai and continued his training under Jim Baker, a student of Yoshimitsu Yamada and Hal Lehrman.
-In 2019, Killblane began studying how aikido would work against boxing and then Muay Thai in response to a YouTube challenge by Rokas Leonivicious to prove that aikido would work against other martial arts.
+In 2019, Killblane began studying how aikido would work against other martial arts in response to a YouTube challenge by Rokas Leonivicious to prove that aikido would work against other martial arts.
+He has produced a number of videos on YouTube demonstrating this.